Meyerland, Houston: History

 A string of over twelve robberies affected Meyerland from April 23, 1989 until June 19, 1989.
 On June 20, 1989 a suspect, Timothy Dion Morant, had been arrested, and confessed to the crime spree.
 The group of robbers targeted Meyerland since the houses had valuables, and the community was in proximity to the 610 Loop and other major thoroughfares, providing easy avenues for escape.
 Morant said that he committed half of the robberies, while his accomplices, many of whom were young men originating from the Hiram Clarke area, committed the other half.
 Area residents used their funds to hire private patrols, causing crime rates to decrease.
 After families moved in, children who were caught speeding or with illegal substances told police that they were from Meyerland in an effort to get police to treat them more leniently.
 Stephen Klineberg, a Rice University sociology professor, stated that as Meyerland became wealthier, the class structure increasingly was "rigidified."
 At the same time, it was reported in 2006 in Texas Monthly that drugs were "plentiful" in Meyerland.

 On Memorial Day, 2015, water from the Brays Bayou flooded Meyerland.
 Meyerland resident Chris Bell called for an outside investigation on why anti-flooding infrastructure improvements were not completed on time; he argued that the Harris County Flood Control District had assisted with the ReBuild Houston infrastructure program, approved in 2010 in the wake of the 2001 Tropical Storm Allison flooding, and therefore should not be trusted to make a neutral report on the flooding.

 In 2017 the Israeli government stated it would spend $1 million to help pay for repairs for damages from Hurricane Harvey sustained by institutions of the Jewish community in Houston.
 Out of every thirteen Jewish families in Meyerland, one had its house flooded during Harvey.

+In 2025 Meyerlanders argued that activity at a few apartment complexes caused an increase in crime in the area, while crime decreased in other areas.